SALVE: Sparse Autoencoder-Latent Vector Editing for Mechanistic Control of Neural Networks: Methods

 \section{Methods}

-Our framework follows a three-stage "discover, validate, and control" pipeline designed to identify, understand, and intervene on a model's internal features.
-The stages are: (1) \textbf{Discover}, where we learn a sparse latent representation of a model's activations using an $\ell_1$-regularized autoencoder; (2) \textbf{Validate}, where we use visualization techniques to confirm the semantic meaning of the discovered features; and (3) \textbf{Control}, where we perform targeted, continuous interventions on the model's weights guided by the autoencoder's structure.
+Our framework follows a "discover, validate, and control" pipeline: (1) \textbf{Discover} a sparse latent representation using a SAE; (2) \textbf{Validate} semantic meaning of features via visualization techniques; and (3) \textbf{Control} model weights via targeted interventions guided by the SAE structure.
 We demonstrate this framework on two distinct model architectures.
 Our primary analysis is conducted on a ResNet-18 model fine-tuned on the Imagenette dataset \cite{imagenette}.
-To demonstrate the generality and robustness across other architectures and datasets, the core stages of our methodology are successfully validated on a Vision Transformer (ViT-B/16 \cite{dosovitskiy2020image}) as well as the higher-diversity CIFAR-100 dataset \cite{krizhevsky2009learning}, demonstrating that SALVE’s core mechanisms transfer beyond the initial setting.
+To demonstrate generality and robustness across other architectures and datasets, the core stages of our methodology are successfully validated on a Vision Transformer (ViT-B/16 \cite{dosovitskiy2020image}) as well as the higher-diversity CIFAR-100 dataset \cite{krizhevsky2009learning}.
 Further details on both models are available in Appendix~\ref{sec:Finetuning}.
-The remainder of this section details the procedures for each stage.